Midlands law firm FBC Manby Bowdler has signed a

 MCMT has been developed by a consortium of private sector companies including automotive specialists Grainger & Worrall, Classic Motor Cars, Salop Design & Engineering and training specialist In-Comm.

-Sales director at FBC Manby Bowdler, Neil Lloyd
+Sales director at FBC Manby Bowdler, Neil Lloyd, said:

 "This is an employer-led solution to close the skills gap and we are passionate about what the MCMT will deliver to manufacturing and engineering companies in this region.
 It is a real chance for employers to say what skills they need, an opportunity for them to invest in their future workforce and to make sure that their apprentices and existing employees are equipped with the appropriate skills for the benefit of the business.